A participatory installation of commentaries and drawings on the future of the city.

 StreeTALK key concerns were introduced in a panel organized by the Institute For The Future.
 In part inspired by the philosophy of IFTF, StreeTALK is also a design experiment in which we are exploring the dynamics of creative control.
 In both city planning and individual creations, we enter into a set of relationships where the contextual demands are often too great to allow the free flow of solutions.
 Cities can be as inherently dysfunctional as they appear extraordinary.

 Paradoxically, it may be the very nature of these tensions that promotes

 vitality in our cities.

-The rules of making and use are contingent on conditions that must be controlled by a collective body.
-Between order and entropy everyone has an opportunity to find a place of coherence.
+The rules of making and usage are contingent on conditions that must be controlled by a collective body.
+Somewhere between order and entropy everyone has an opportunity to find a place of coherence.